cdapio/cdap/cdap-docs/admin-manual/source/operations/preferences.rst

 CDAP Instance < Namespace < Application < Program < Runtime Arguments (passed in during start of the program)

-Example: A configuration preference ``SAMPLE_KEY`` is set to 20 at the Namespace level and is set to 10 at the program level.
-When the program is started, the value set at the program level overrides the value set at the Namespace level and thus the value for the preference ``SAMPLE_KEY`` will be 10.
+Example: A configuration preference ``SAMPLE_KEY`` is set to 20 at the namespace level and is set to 10 at the program level.
+When the program is started, the value set at the program level overrides the value set at the namespace level and thus the value for the preference ``SAMPLE_KEY`` will be 10.

 Programs such as flows, MapReduce programs, services, workflows and workers will receive the resolved preferences and can be accessed through the ``getRuntimeArguments`` method of the context: